camaraproject/Commonalities/documentation/API-design-guidelines.md

 In these situations, it is mandatory to require the consumer to send the payload in JWT format, signed with one of the allowed consumer signing certificates.

 The API must validate the signature of the JWT in the payload following next requirements:
-- The API must validate that the certificate used by the consumer is accepted by one of the allowed CAs (see Certificate Chain Validation section for a list of accepted CAs).
+- The API must validate that the certificate used by the consumer is accepted by one of the allowed CAs (see Certificate Chain Validation sections for a list of accepted CAs).
 - Validate that the payload has not been modified during its transmission.
 Below options should be checked:
   - Encryption/decryption of the JWT signature using the appropriate consumer public key.
 The JWT is encoded in Base64.
   - Making sure that the decrypted and decrypted signature has the following String value ("`JWT_Header.JWT_Payload`")